motart/ai-bug-triage-agent/README.md

 convenient static endpoint for testing.

-## Terraform Infrastructure

-Infrastructure is created with Terraform using the `TerraformInfrastructure` helper in `ai_agent/terraform_infra.py`.
-Set the `TERRAFORM_DIR` environment variable to a directory containing Terraform configuration files.
-The helper will run `terraform init` and `terraform apply -auto-approve` prior to running the agent.

 ## Learning from Tickets and Code

 The agent can build a small memory of past bug tickets and their fixes using open source models.